AlecCooper/AlecCooper.github.io/_posts/2020-05-25-inuktitut-classify.md

 ![loss](https://raw.githubusercontent.com/AlecCooper/Inuktitut-Detect/master/Results/results.png?token=ABFU22E6WORKYPGK64KXMPS6YQR36)

-Intial results resulted in a BCE of around 0.15, with an accuracy of over 96% on the test set.
+Initial results resulted in a Binary-Cross-Entropy Loss of around 0.15, with an accuracy of over 96% on the test set.

 ## References
 [The UQAILAUT Project](https://www.inuktitutcomputing.ca/index.php)